What do you want to find out about today?

 The information on this page applies to people in England.
-We also have separate information about epilepsy treatment and care in Wales, Scotland and Northern Ireland.
+We have separate information for Wales, Scotland and Northern Ireland.

 How should my epilepsy be treated?